 - It’s succinct and doesn’t interrupt a potential line of questioning.

-- It leaves a thread the executive can pull if he/she desires.
+- It leaves a thread to pull if they so desire.

-Verbal hedging can be used to leave such threads open and avoid the huge “disclaimers” that people often insert before answering questions.
+Simple hedging can be used to leave such threads open and avoid the huge disclaimers that people often insert before answering questions.

 - Question: is the project tracking to finish on time?

-- Bad Answer: well, you know, you can never be sure about these things, but it is going pretty run, the head PM has had a cold, and we got behind on a few tasks and — gosh you never know if an Act of God is going to interrupt things — and the long pole in the tent is getting some new servers delivered, and risk, yes risk, there’s always risk in managing such projects.
+- Bad Answer: “Well, you know, you can never be sure about these things, but it is going pretty well, the head PM has had a cold, and we got behind on a few tasks and — gosh you never know if an Act of God is going to interrupt things — and the long pole in the tent is getting some new servers delivered, and risk, yes risk, there’s always risk in managing such projects.”